sveinpg/build-your-own-react/README.md

 ```

 If you take a look in `react/` you will find that we've already created a base `Component` for you.
-But still, using class components in our implementation of React does not work properly – yet.
+But, using class components in our implementation of React still does not work properly – yet.

-:trophy: As mentioned, the `render`-function is used to specify what to render.
+:trophy: As mentioned, the `render` function is used to specify what to render.
 It is the only required method in a
 class component and should return [React elements](#react-elements).
 To enforce that all classes that extend the `Component` class implements the `render`, let the
 `render` function in `react/Component.js` throw an [Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error).

 :trophy: We need to treat functional and class components differently.
 In contrast to functional components, we need
-to call the `render`-method to determine the React elements to render.
+to call the `render` method to determine the React elements to render.
 To do this we need to know if a component is a functional or class component.
 Since [JavaScript classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) in fact are functions,
 we can not use the type of the variable to determine it.
 Instead add a simple flag as a